janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Solution

-The Philantropist framework proposes to standardize the collection, definitions of the quantities measured and meta data handling to provide a robust ground layer for telemetry collection.
+The Philatelist framework proposes to standardize the collection, definitions of the quantities measured and meta data handling to provide a robust ground layer for telemetry collection.
 The architecture defines a few interfaces, but allows great freedom in the implementations with its plug-in architecture.
 This allows flexibility enough that any kind of quantitiy can be measured, any kind of collection protocol and mechanism employed, and the data flows aggregated using any kind of operation.

 To do this, YANG is used both to describe the quantities being measured, as well as act as the framework for the metadata management.
 Note that the usa of YANG here does not limit the architecture to traditional YANG-based transport protocols.
 YANG is used to describe the data, regardless of which format it arrives in.